What is an eating disorder?

 An eating disorder arises when a person develops a distorted relationship with food and weight, but it involves much more than simple dieting, exercise or feeling too full.
-Eating disorders take several forms, including anorexia nervosa, bulimia nervosa or an atypical eating disorder (also known as “eating disorder not otherwise specified,” or EDNOS).
+Eating disorders take several forms, including anorexia nervosa, bulimia nervosa, avoidant restrictive food intake disorder or an atypical eating disorder (also known as "other specified feeding or eating disorder," or OSFED).

 Anorexia nervosa can develop at any age, but it most often begins during the teenage years.
 The risk of developing an eating disorder often starts when a teenager decides to "get healthier" or "more fit" and follows a diet, but then goes beyond initial weight loss goals and severely limits intake.
 Often, the teenager is at a normal weight when they begin to diet.
 Anorexia nervosa begins to set in when the teen reaches the chosen goal, but still feels they are not thin enough.
 Even though the teen may now be extremely thin, he or she feels fat.
 So the teen resolves to restrict intake further and may also increase exercise in an effort to increase the rate of weight loss.